CrayLabs/SmartSim-Scaling/README.md

 ### The model
 As Neural Network, we use Pytorch's implementation of Resnet50.
 The script `imagenet/model_saver.py` can be used to generate the model for CPU or GPU.
-'By navigating to the imagenet folder, it can be invoked with
+By navigating to the `imagenet` folder, the CPU model can be created running

 ```bash
 python model_saver.py
 ```

-to generate the model for CPU, or with
+and the GPU model can be created running

 ```bash
 python model_saver.py --device=GPU
 ```

-for the GPU model.
 If the benchmark driver is executed and no model exists, an attempt is made to generate the model on the fly.
 In both cases, the specified device must be available on the node where the script is called (this means that it could be required to run the script through the workload manager launcher